-For registration of biotech events for feed use, VPSS usually registers an event only after it has been approved for food-use.
-On average, the charge for examination and a five year event registration for feed use is 4.5 million rubles (approximately \$76,300).
-The charge for re-registration of the event every five years is 3.8 million rubles (approximately \$64,400).
-Companies that import formula feed with registered biotech components also need to register these feed as biotech feed.
-The registration is given to the company that imports this feed and VPSS requires that each feed containing a registered GM event must also be registered.
+Currently there are no guidelines for registration fees of biotech events for feed use.
+Under previous guidelines the charge for examination and a five-year event registration for feed use was 4.5 million rubles (approximately \$76,300).
+The charge for re-registration of the event every five years was 3.8 million rubles (approximately \$64,400).
+Companies that imported formula feed with registered biotech components also needed to register these feed as biotech feed.
+The registration was given to the company that imported this feed and VPSS required that each feed containing a registered GE event must also be registered.

-ii.
+vi.
 RECENT ACTIVITIES OF RUSSIAN AUTHORITIES IN REGARDS TO GE CROPS

 Ministries and institutes, including institutes subordinate to the Ministry of Science and Education, Ministry of Health, Rospotrebnadzor and VPSS, that are involved in the development of regulatory mechanisms for registration and monitoring of GE plants, products and ingredients continue working on regulations considering new approaches to Russian GE policy declared by GOR #839 and its amendments.
-While Rospotrebnadzor has developed regulatory mechanisms for registration and monitoring of GE plants, products for food use, VPSS has not developed the system within the current framework for feed registration, since it does not have a clear understanding of the goal and authorities in the registration process.
+While Rospotrebnadzor has developed regulatory mechanisms for registration and monitoring of GE plants, products for food use, VPSS has not developed the system within the current framework for feed registration, since it does not have a clear understanding of the goal, interest, and authorities in the registration process.